DataResponsibly/we-are-ai/modules/we-are-ai/_posts/2000-05-03-evaluating-ads.md

   </p><p>
 Nicole is found by a neighbor, barefoot, cold and lost, trying to find her Nana's house (where you have walked with her many times).
 The worried neighbor settles Nicole, who is very upset, and returns her to your care.
 On returning home the neighbor calls Child Welfare Services and <b>the intake worker decides to recommend an investigation</b>.
   </p><p>
-The next day you pick up Nicole from daycare and are very embarrassed to hear that a case worker has visited the daycare centre to make inquiries about you and your family situation. <b>The case worker also visits your home and informs you that you are under investigation, which involves checking on any previous welfare or criminal records, and that the outcome could take some weeks.</b>
+The next day you pick up Nicole from daycare and are very embarrassed to hear that a case worker has visited the daycare center to make inquiries about you and your family situation. <b>The case worker also visits your home and informs you that you are under investigation, which involves checking on any previous welfare or criminal records, and that the outcome could take some weeks.</b>
   </p><p>
 Imagine the same scenario, but where Child Welfare Services have introduced a computer tool to help workers make more informed decisions about whether to recommend an investigation or not.
   </p><p>